ian-1/pm_templates/README.md

 ## User Stories

 As a Property Manager
 So I can repond to an Applicant
 I want to be able to see templates to send to Applicants

 As a Property Manager
 So I can repond to an Applicant
 I want to select a template to send to an Applicant

 As a Property Manager
-So I can respond to an Applicant on <X> issue
+So I can respond to an Applicant on {X} issue
-I want to be able to access a specific template on <X> issue
+I want to be able to access a specific template on {X} issue

-<X>:
+{X}:

-- Let applicant know their offer has not been formally accepted
+- Return holding deposit - offer not formally accepted

+As a Property Manager
+So I can keep a record of Actions carried out
+I want to be able to record an action

+As a Property Manager
+So I can see what Actions I have carried out
+I want to be able to read actions

-##Domain Model
+## Domain Model

 Objects | Messages
 ---|---
 Property Manager |
 Applicant |
 Template | see_templates <br> select
+Action | record